THE TRUE EVIDENCE

 3: To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God:

 If we accept Luke to have written an orderly account to Theophilus of the events that transpired concerning the Gospel that was brought to the saints at that time (Lk.1:3-4), then his account of the beginning of the Church of Jesus Christ until the ministry of Paul must likewise be recorded in the same manner.
-Our observation is therefore called to his recollection of the events which took place prior to Christ's ascension as he began his account on the beginning of the acts of the Holy Spirit in the Apostles whilst establishing the Church.
-Notice that Luke clearly stated that the Lord Jesus was with His Apostles and that He was "seen of them forty days" as He assembled together with them.
-No doubt Jesus must have showed Himself also to His other disciples during those days but certainly not as exclusively as He did with His eleven Apostles.
+Our observation is therefore called to his recollection of the events which took place prior to Christ’s ascension as he began his account on the beginning of the acts of the Holy Spirit in the Apostles whilst establishing the Church.
+Notice Luke clearly stated that the Lord Jesus was with His Apostles and He was “seen of them forty days” for He assembled together with them.
+Jesus must have shown Himself also to His other disciples during those days but certainly not as exclusively as He did with His eleven Apostles.

 Luke continues:

-4: And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
+Acts 1:4: And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.

 5: For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.